Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 In addition, look for targeted offline opportunities, particularly in the communities where your customers live or clients operate.
 Rather than advertising your products or services, advertise your free lead magnet to get more email subscribers.

-Some publishers will be more willing to allow an ad for a useful ebook related to the cannabis industry than they will be to allow an ad for cannabis products.
+Keep in mind, some publishers will be more willing to allow an ad for a useful ebook related to the cannabis industry than they will be to allow an ad for cannabis products.

 There are many companies that sell email lists, but there is a long list of things you should do before you purchase an email list to ensure you’re following all relevant laws and you’re not hurting the deliverability of your email messages today and in the future.
+I can’t stress this enough – bad lists can do so much damage to your email marketing efforts.

-The reality is that research has proven bad data (including email addresses) can cost businesses at least 30% of revenue.
+First, research has proven bad data (including email addresses) can cost businesses at least 30% of revenue.
 That means you can’t run the risk of purchasing a list of email addresses unless you’re certain the data you’re buying (i.e., the email addresses) is accurate.

+Fortunately, there are solutions.
+For example, if your customer audience includes cannabis and hemp license holders in the U.S. and international markets, then the Cannabiz Media License Database is the leading source for reliable email addresses and contact information associated with cannabis business licenses.
 Cannabiz Media uses a multi-step process to verify the data in its database, so there is no more accurate source of cannabis and hemp license holder email addresses than the Cannabiz Media License Database.

-You need to invest time and money into professional copywriting and design so your landing pages and opt-in forms are tailored to the right target audience and include an appropriate call-to-action that motivates people to provide their valuable email address (and any other personal information you require in your opt-in form) in exchange for the email messages you’ll send to them.
+You need to invest time and money into professional copywriting and design so your landing pages and opt-in forms are tailored to the right target audience and include an appropriate call-to-action that motivates people to provide their valuable email address (and any other personal information you request in your opt-in form) in exchange for the email messages you’ll send to them.

 Your landing page needs to prove that your email messages are of equal or greater value to them then their email addresses are.
 If your copy doesn’t give enough proof or your opt-in form makes them hesitate, then they won’t subscribe.
 Optimize your opt-in forms and landing pages and more people will subscribe who meet your target audience profile.